datamystic/share2predictbgl-bridge/README.md

 To start setup, first install node.js on your computer.

-In a new folder, run
+In a new folder, run:
   git clone https://github.com/datamystic/share2predictbgl-bridge.git

 To install pre-requisities, run